rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

 .. note::

     The above command is heavily dependant on the node you launched  Jupyter notebook.
-S

     +------------------------------------------------------+------------------------------------------------------+